The Girls Lead YYC leadership program has been postponed due to COVID-19. Please email firstname.lastname@example.org for information and updates.

 We recognize that leadership takes on many different forms.
 Whether you have years of experience influencing change in your school or community, or are interested in connecting with a group of inspiring girls, Girls Lead YYC is for you.
 We’re looking for girls who want to build community, connect with others, and further develop their skills.

-Feel free to contact Monique, Learning Coordinator, at email@example.com for more information.
+Feel free to contact Era, Girls Leadership Coordinator at email@example.com for more information.